fspaolo/mywebsite/content/work/research.md

 I work primarily with observations (i.e. data).
 I am interested in the large-scale monitoring of the Earth's surface and climate.
 My past and current work include the mapping and change detection of Earth's topography, bathymetry and gravity field, as observed by radars, lidars, imagery, sonars and gravimeters, among others.
 I develop algorithms for remote-sensing applications and use high-performance computing ([clusters](https://www.sdsc.edu/News%20Items/PR20150420_antarctic_ice.html)) to process large-scale satellite measurements.
 I am a strong advocate of open source and open data!

-## Time-varying melt rates from Antarctica
+## Time-variable ice melt rate from space

 *A Greatly Improved 25-year Record of Ice Shelf Elevation at High Temporal and Spatial Resolution.*